-How Long Does It Take For Children To Learn to Swim?
+How Long Does It Take For A Child To Learn to Swim

 Children who are competent swimmers can swim in water independently, smoothly, and efficiently with good technique.
 Universally, the vast majority of parents sign up for children’s swimming lessons in order for their kids to become competent swimmers.